Optimal Regulation and Investment Incentives in Financial Networks: A Network Approach to Measuring and Regulating Risk-Taking

 Restricting a portfolio or providing bailouts each imply that a bank never defaults, which can have large effects on social surplus if, for instance, the bank's solvency triggers a repayment cascade.
 Net financial centrality captures how preventing $i$ from defaulting affects the overall expected bankruptcy costs.

 The above inequalities characterize the optimal regulation.
-Figure \ref{figure-regulate} depicts how optimal regulation depends on a bank's centrality and its available investment opportunities.
-(Since there are three variables in question, we also offer a different depiction in Figure \ref{figure-regulate2} in Section \ref{appendix:opt} of the Supplemental Appendix.)

-In Figure \ref{figure-regulate}, we see that bailouts are optimal when both the expected excess returns from the risky investment and Bank $i$'s centrality are high.
+We see that bailouts are optimal when both the expected excess returns from the risky investment and Bank $i$'s centrality are high.
 A large risk premium means that one wants to take advantage of the risky asset's returns, while a high centrality implies that bailouts are preferred to laissez-faire.
 If expected returns are lower, but centrality is still high, then imposing portfolio restrictions are preferable to laissez-faire.
 In contrast, if centrality is low enough, but expected returns are high, then laissez-faire becomes optimal.
 In short: \begin{itemize} \item laissez-faire is best when centrality is low and excess returns are relatively high; \item portfolio restrictions become optimal when excess returns are low and centrality is relatively high; and \item bailouts are optimal when excess returns are high and so is centrality. \end{itemize}

+This is what was illustrated in Figure \ref{figure-regulate} in the introduction, which depicts how optimal regulation depends on a bank's expected excess returns from its available investment opportunities and the bank's centrality, holding bailout costs constant.
+Since there are three variables in question (expected excess return, centrality, and bailout cost), we also offer a different depiction in the right-hand panel of Figure \ref{figure-regulate_cs}, which depicts how optimal regulation depends on the regulator's baliout cost and a bank's centrality, holding expected excess returns constant.